Manuel Gomes (football manager): Managerial career

+He also spent a portion of the 2003 season in North America in the Canadian Professional Soccer League initially as a technical coordinator with Toronto Croatia.
+Midway through the 2003 season, he was named the head coach for Hamilton Thunder in early July.
+In his debut season in Canada, he secured the Western Conference title for Hamilton which also included a postseason berth.
+Hamilton was eliminated in the preliminary round of the playoffs to Vaughan Sun Devils.

 After a year in charge he would leave the national side and would return to Portugal to manage Aves for the fourth time in his career.
 In his fourth spell in charge, he guided the side to a second-place finish in the 2005–06 Liga de Honra thus gaining promotion to the Primeira Liga.
 His next season proved to be a very difficult one as Aves finished bottom of the 2006–07 Primeira Liga with only twenty two points.
 Neca left the club following their relegation.
 The next three seasons would see him manage four different clubs among those included Al-Salmiya SC, Gil Vicente, Liga Muçulmana and G.D.
 Estoril Praia.

 In June 2011, he signed a deal to coach I-League side Churchill Brothers S.C.
 His start as manager of Churchill Brothers proved to be successful as they captured the 2011 Durand Cup for the third team in their history in October 2011.
 In February 2012, following a dip in form where the club fell into fifth place, Neca was sacked as manager.
 He would later be replaced by Brazilian coach Carlos Roberto Pereira.
 In July 2012, he returned to Portugal to manage C.D.
 Trofense of the Liga de Honra.
 In December 2012, after one win in eight games, Neca was sacked as manager where he left the club in nineteenth place in the league.

 In February 2013, he became the new manager of Desportivo das Aves until the end of the season.